Q&A: Why Eat Dark, Leafy Greens?

 • precursors of vitamin K to help you clot your blood

-Calorie for calorie, it is hard to think of another food group that provides so many nutrients so deliciously.
+Calorie for calorie, it is hard to think of a food group, other than dark, leafy greens, that provides so many nutrients so deliciously.

 That’s why every evening, as you review your day, you ought to be able to look back and say, “Yes, I had a large helping of broccoli at lunch,” or, “Yes, I had a large helping of kale at dinner.”
-Dark greens every day!
+Eat dark greens every day!

-Add freshly squeezed lemon juice or delicious, nutritious salad dressing to make “eating your greens” a most pleasant and nourishing experience.
-Here’s to your health!
+Add freshly squeezed lemon juice (to aid absorption) or a delicious, nutritious (no-oil) salad dressing to make “eating your greens” a most pleasant and nourishing experience.

 Yours in health,